spresse1/thawamerica/content/faq/index.md

 Title: FAQ
+Summary: Frequently asked questions about Thaw America, a non-partisan group dedicated to changing the law around mass surveillance.
+We want to maximize First and Fourth Amendment rights while maintaining or improving the institutions that keep us safe.

 #Frequently Asked Questions

 ###What is Thaw America?

-A non-partisan group dedicated to changing the law around mass surveillance.
+Thaw America is a non-partisan group dedicated to changing the law around mass surveillance.
 We want to maximize First and Fourth Amendment rights while maintaining or improving the institutions that keep us safe.

 ###Won't that hurt law enforcement's ability to protect us?